 How to Apply Demi Colour

 Before you start applying your new Demi Colour shades, you need to have your supplies ready.
-I recommend you grab a good mirror, your Demi Colour Brushes, and your Demi Colour Edit.
+I recommend you grab a good mirror, your Demi Colour Brushes, and your Demi Colours.
 Then get comfortable, and settle in to get to know your face better.

 Step 1: Look at Your Face